chrismedrela/docs-guide/docs/structure.md

 Doc Structure
 =============

-This page is about how to split huge documentation base into pages.
+This page is about how to split huge documentation base into pages and how to structure pages.

 General observations
 --------------------